holehouse-lab/soursop/docs/README.md

 ```

-Once installed, you can use the `Makefile` in this directory to compile static HTML pages by
+Once installed, you can use the `Makefile` in this directory to compile static HTML pages by running

 ```bash
 make html
 ```